rvaldez1986/NYC_Taxi/README.md

 <img src="Images/img1.jpg" width="400"/>
 </div>

 <p style='text-align: justify;'><br> The data shows us how late pick-ups are mainly concentrated on avenues rather than streets but there is no clear pattern on a preference regarding locations.
-TTo see if this data can help us answer which bars are trending based on late pick-ups, we are going to use the monthly average from the number of passengers requesting a nightly pick-up in a 40 meter radius (80 meters is the average length of a NYC block) from the bar. </p>
+TTo see if this data can help us answer which bars are trending based on late pick-ups, I am going to use the monthly average from the number of passengers requesting a nightly pick-up in a 40 meter radius (80 meters is the average length of a NYC block) from the bar. </p>

 <p style='text-align: justify;'>Thinking practically, lets suppose a person wants to go out in the Brooklyn-Carroll neighborhood, and wants to see what bars are trending.
 For this pourpose, selects 8 bars in a given street and wants to rate them using this data.
 In this example the selected bars are: